 Okay, I need to be honest here.
 That wasn't just one time.
 That has happened many times.
 I have dreamt up all kinds of great activities and ideas and then pushed my students through them over the years.
 And when it comes down to it, those activities only do a little bit better at getting results than the ones they replace.

 At some point I began to realize that I was doing all of the meaning-making.
 I was the one doing the really deep learning as the creator.
 I was the one struggling through the creative design process.
 Even when it was an "inquiry-based" lab where we had a class discussion where students came up with testable variables, it was the same set of equipment on each table and it was fairly obvious what to do with it.
-Even when it was a "engineering design" project, if the task was so well defined that it pigeon-holed solutions too all of the same type of thing then much of the meaning-making happened before student got ahold of it.
+Even when it was a "engineering design" project, if the task was so well defined that it pigeon-holed solutions to all of the same type of solution, then much of the meaning-making happened before student got ahold of it.

 If we really want to students to get passionate about their work and learning then we need to maximize the meaning in what they do.
 Jumping through someone else's hoops can be fun, but fun doesn't necessarily mean passion and meaning, it might just mean they are entertained.